Menu bar clipboard, minus the cloud.

 What can it capture?

 Text, images, and Finder file copies.
-Search covers text content, OCR results from images, filenames, and full file paths.
+Search covers text content, OCR results from screenshots and copied image files, filenames, and full file paths.

 Representative perspectives